Your Guide to Moissanite Faceting Types

 Old Mine Cut

 Perfectly imperfect.
 Old mine cut moissanites have a beautiful, unique appearance that dates back to an era when diamonds were cut and polished by hand.
-Their soft, large facets produce a unique fire, giving the cultured gemstone a softer look than modern brilliant gemstone cuts.
+Their deep, large facets produce a unique fire, giving the cultured gemstone a softer look than modern brilliant gemstone cuts.

 Boasting elegance and classic beauty, emerald cut moissanites are simply mesmerising.
 Distinguished by its step-cut faceting and square or rectangular shape, emerald cut gemstones feature linear straight facets parallel to the girdle of the gemstones.
 This cut is subdued and sophisticated, emitting a divine subtle glow, with sharp flashes of light.